Fox Sports (United States): 2017–2020

-A new graphics package was launched on August 27, 2017, for Fox's first NFL preseason broadcast, featuring a dark flat design scheme, and shifting football to a horizontal scoreboard along the bottom of the screen (in line with all other NFL broadcasters).
-Upon its debut, the new football scoreboard was widely panned by viewers for its basic appearance and small text size.
+A new graphics package was launched on August 27, 2017, for Fox's first NFL preseason broadcast, featuring a dark flat design scheme, and shifting football to a horizontal score banner along the bottom of the screen (in line with all other NFL broadcasters).
+Upon its debut, the new football score bug was widely panned by viewers for its basic appearance and small text size.
 This package was also adopted by Big Ten Network (which had previously used its own separate graphics packages), and was deployed for MLB coverage on Fox and FS1 starting with the 2017 MLB postseason.
 Fox continues to use Vizrt software, and began to increasingly utilize laptops to run its on-air graphics as opposed to full systems (maintained as backups).
 The introduction of the package to NASCAR for the 2018 season saw Fox once again adopt a vertical leaderboard for the running order, initially within an opaque sidebar before switching to a translucent design for the Daytona 500.